protojour/authly/docs/src/documents.md

 **Properties:**

 - `service`: *Required*.
-A label identifying the impliied service-entity.
+A label identifying the implied service-entity.
 - `domain`: *Required*.
 A label identifying the domain that will be exposed to the service.

 **Example:**